JasonGCross/SampleTwitterClient/README.md

 After logging in, a list of tweets is shown.
 Only newer tweets since the last API call are fetched from the server; the rest are already cached in memory.
 Currently the only way to fetch new tweets is to logout (top left button) and log in again, or just restart the app.

+There is also a suite of unit tests which may be run.

 ##Technology Notes
 This project uses CoreData to cache tweets previously received by the API.
 It uses MKNetworkEngine for retrieving images.
 Rather than use a 3rd party library for authenticating and communicating with the Twitter API, the stock Apple libraries are used (Accounts framework, Social Framework).